semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 # Overview

 This documentation describes how to work with this directory.
-In general, it is recommended to prepare the data first, before working with the [UIE](../uie) and [MaChAmp](../machamp) directories to work with the models.
+In general, it is recommended to prepare the data first before working with the [UIE](../uie) and [MaChAmp](../machamp) directories to work with the models.
 It is also recommended to work with the conventions set by this documentation.
-In particular, it is important that the freshly converted datasets are saved in the correct directory to make the use of all the scripts in this repository easy.
+In particular, the freshly converted datasets must be saved in the correct directory to make using all the scripts in this repository easy.

 This directory contains already converted datasets in most of the required formats.
 It is possible to use the pre-converted datasets with the models (both UIE and MaChAmp).
-If the whole crossvalidation process is to be reproduced, it is required to convert the datasets with the provided scripts, because the crossvalidation folds are not available in this directory (they can be easily produced with the provided scripts).
+If the whole cross-validation process is to be reproduced, it is required to convert the datasets with the provided scripts because the cross-validation folds are not available in this directory (they can be easily produced with the provided scripts).

 The structure of this directory is the following: